PagerDuty/incident-response-docs/docs/training/incident_commander.md

 ### Executive Swoop - Wants Information
 > Executive: Can I get a spreadsheet of all affected customers?

 The most common case of executive swoop is a request for more information.
 Unfortunately, when in the middle of an incident, you typically cannot spare the resources to gather such information.
-As an incident commander you should remind the executive of this, and that the incident takes priority.
+As an Incident Commander you should remind the executive of this, and that the incident takes priority.

 > We can either get you that list, or fix the incident.
 Not both.
 The incident takes priority.